sasaOrnella/machine-learning-2/object-detection/README.md

 # Object Detection Project

-This project focuses on raccoon detection using convolutional neural networks.
-The goal is to train a computer vision model to identify raccoons in images and evaluate its detection performance.
+This project implements an object detection pipeline for raccoon detection using the public Raccoon dataset.
+The goal is to train and evaluate a computer vision model that can localize raccoons in images using bounding boxes.